-ITEM 5.
+ITEM 4.
 Market for Registrant's Common Equity, Related Stockholder Matters, and Issuer Purchases of Equity Securities

-Medical Properties' common stock is traded on the New York Stock Exchange under the symbol "MPW."
+(a) Medical Properties' common stock is traded on the New York Stock Exchange under the symbol "MPW."
 The following table sets forth the high and low sales prices for the common stock for the periods indicated, as reported by the New York Stock Exchange Composite Tape, and the dividends declared by us with respect to each such period.

-High Low Div vidends
+High Low Dividends

+Year ended December 31, 2009

+First Quarter \$ 6.61 \$ 2.91 \$ 0.20

+Second Quarter 6.85 3.87 0.20

+Third Quarter 8.06 5.78 0.20

+Fourth Quarter 10.47 7.62 0.20

 Year ended December 31, 2008

-First Quarter \$ 13.00 \$ 9.56 \$ 0.27
+First Quarter \$ 13.00 \$9.56 \$ 0.27

 Second Quarter 12.89 10.10 0.27

 Third Quarter 11.96 9.40 0.27

 Fourth Quarter 11.34 3.67 0.20

-Year ended December 31, 2007

-First Quarter \$ 16.70 \$ 14.44 \$ 0.27

-Second Quarter 15.25 12.16 0.27

-Third Quarter 13.88 10.86 0.27

-Fourth Quarter 13.99 9.80 0.27

-On March 11, 2009, the closing price for our common stock, as reported on the New York Stock Exchange, was \$3.69.
-As of March 11, 2009, there were 83 holders of record of our common stock.
+On February 10, 2010, the closing price for our common stock, as reported on the New York Stock Exchange, was \$9.58.
+As of February 10, 2010, there were 73 holders of record of our common stock.
 This figure does not reflect the beneficial ownership of shares held in nominee name.

 If dividends are declared in a quarter, those dividends will be paid during the subsequent quarter.
 We expect to continue the policy of distributing our taxable income through regular cash dividends on a quarterly basis, although there is no assurance as to future dividends because they depend on future earnings, capital requirements, and financial condition.
-In addition, our Credit Agreement, signed in November 2007, limits the amounts of dividends we can pay to 100% of funds from operations, as defined in the Credit Agreement, on a rolling four quarter
+In addition, our Credit Agreement, signed in November 2007, limits the amounts of dividends we can pay to 100% of funds from operations, as defined in the Credit Agreement, on a rolling four quarter basis.

-The following graph provides comparison of cumulative total stockholder return for the period from December 31, 2005 through December 31, 2008, among Medial Properties Trust, Inc., the Russell 2000 Index, NAREIT Equity REIT Index, and SNL US REIT Healthcare Index.
+The following graph provides comparison of cumulative total stockholder return for the period from July 7, 2005 through December 31, 2009, among Medial Properties Trust, Inc., the Russell 2000 Index, NAREIT Equity REIT Index, and SNL US REIT Healthcare Index.
 The stock performance graph assumes an investment of \$100 in each of Medical Properties Trust, Inc. and the three indices, and the reinvestment of dividends.
 The historical information below is not necessarily indicative of future performance.